os-js/manual.os-js.org/src/v3/guide/auth/README.md

 ---
-description: OS.js v3 Authentication Guide
+description: A guide for customizing authentication.
 full_title: Authentication Guide
 ---